bob-koertge/3dModelDB/README.md

 ## ??
 License

-Copyright © 2025 Bob Koertge
+Copyright Â© 2025 Bob Koertge

 This project is licensed under the MIT License - see the LICENSE file for details.